 Ashtanga yoga is made up of six series or sequences, each with 25 asanas (poses).
-The sequence is always practiced in the same order to enable students to build up their technique and focus wholly on the accuracy of their alignment.
+The sequence is always practiced in the same order to enable you to build up your technique and focus wholly on the accuracy of your alignment.
 This in turn allows deeper stretches and clears the mind of idle or negative thoughts through intense concentration on the asanas and breath.

 Also known as Ashtanga Vinyasa yoga, it is both physically and mentally demanding.
 When practiced correctly it suits yoga students who want to sweat-it-out on the mat whilst taking-on a deep, thoughtful practice.

-The word “Ashtanga” can be translated from Sanskrit to “eight-limb yoga”, which is the underlying basis of Patanjali’s Yoga Sutras, widely considered the beginning of yoga as we know it today.
+The word “Ashtanga” can be translated from Sanskrit to “eight-limb yoga”.
+This is the underlying basis of Patanjali’s Yoga Sutras, widely considered the beginning of yoga as we know it today.

 Founded by K. Pattabhi Jois, the Ashtanga Yoga Research Institute (AYRI) in Mysore, India, became the birthplace of Ashtanga yoga.
 Since then, teachers and enthusiasts have travelled to Mysore from all corners of the globe to learn Jois’s method, subsequently welcoming the benefits and spreading the work of Jois through their own teaching.

 Ashtanga Vinyasa yoga aims to incorporate the theory from the eight-limbs of yoga.
 However, the Ashtanga method recognises that men and women these days have work, business, family and a home.
 Unlike the Vedics and Sages who’s time could be completely dedicated to seeking enlightenment, this style is aimed for someone working on achieving the eight-limbs simultaneously, not necessarily in sequence.

 Ashtanga yoga primary series